Glossary of Active Ingredient in Cosmetic

 For consumer clarity, skincare companies have to use the International Nomenclature of Cosmetic Ingredients (INCI) when listing what’s in a formula.

-- Antioxidants: These are very active ingredients and are often used in skincare formulas to combat free radicals, they help to prevent premature aging through oxidation, and subsequent deterioration of our skin cells.
+- Antioxidants: These are very active ingredients and are often used in skincare formulas to combat free radicals, they help to prevent premature ageing through oxidation, and subsequent deterioration of our skin cells.

 - Binding Agents: These ingredients hold together products, preventing the water and lipid components from separating.